 DEMANDS FOR YES AND NO ANSWERS

-While you should never volunteer information on cross-examination, there are times when you need to give an explanation.
-There are also some questions which cannot be answered with a “yes” or “no” answer.
+While you should never volunteer information on cross-examination, there are times when you need to explain.
+Some questions cannot be answered with a “yes” or “no” answer.

 There will be many objections during the trial.
-Whenever an objection is made while you are testifying, stop instantly, particularly when I am the one that makes the objection.
-Do not try to give an answer before the judge rules on the objection.
+Whenever an objection is made while you are testifying, stop instantly, particularly when I am the one that objects.
+Do not try to answer the judge's rules on the objection.
 Wait until the judge has ruled.
-If the objection has been “sustained”, the judge believes the objection is correct.
+If the object has been “sustained,” the judge believes the objection is correct.

-We will go over these rules before your testimony begins, so don’t be concerned about having to learn the rules of evidence.
+We will go over these rules before your testimony begins, so don’t be concerned about learning the rules of evidence.
 Whatever you need to know at the courthouse, either the judge or I will tell you.

-If a question is asked that you do not wish to answer, do not turn to the judge and ask “judge, do I have to answer that question?”
-If the question is improper, I will make an objection.
-If I do not make an objection, answer the question as truthfully and honestly as you can.
+If a question is asked that you do not wish to answer, do not turn to the judge and ask, “judge, do I have to answer that question?”
+If the question is improper, I will object.
+If I do not object, answer the question as truthfully and honestly as you can.
 If there are any questions that you do not want to answer, tell me now, before you give your testimony, so that we can protect you from having to answer any improper question.

 NOTES TO ME

-testimony, and listen to you at the same time.
-Simply make a note of what you wanted to tell me; and, when the other lawyer’s examination of the witness is complete, I will review those notes either at the beginning or at the end of my redirect or cross-examination of that witness.
+testimony and listen to you simultaneously.
+Make a note of what you wanted to tell me.
+When the other lawyer’s examination of the witness is complete, I will review those notes either at the beginning or at the end of my redirect or cross-examination of that witness.

 TALKING ABOUT OUR PREPARATION

-You should never be embarrassed about admitting that you have met with and consulted with me prior to your testimony.
-If asked what you talked about, simply say that I instructed you to be truthful and honest.
+You should never be embarrassed about admitting that you have met with and consulted with me before your testimony.
+If asked what you talked about, say that I instructed you to be truthful and honest.

-The other lawyer may simply ask you “who have you talked to about this case?”
-What the other lawyer may try to suggest is that some person has prepared you for your testimony, and sometimes he goes even further and suggests someone has told you what answers to give.
-There in nothing wrong with having spoken to me about your testimony.
+The other lawyer may ask you, “who have you talked to about this case?”
+The other lawyer may suggest that some person has prepared you for your testimony, and sometimes he goes even further and suggests someone has told you what answers to give—there in nothing wrong with having spoken to me about your testimony.

-If you have talked with members of your family, your doctor, your pastor, your counselor, or anyone else, do not be afraid to say so.
+If you have talked with your family members, your doctor, your pastor, your counselor, or anyone else, do not be afraid to say so.

 There is absolutely nothing wrong with talking about your case with other persons, as long as you do not violate the witness role discussed later in this paper.
 People who say they have never talked to anybody else about their case, or their testimony, usually will not be believed.
 The important point here is that no one should ever be allowed to tell you what your testimony should be.
 I will never tell you what evidence to give;